pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0134.md

 [testing-docs]: https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/testing

-For this reason, the `@Shared` property wrapper does extra working during testing to preserve a previous snapshot of the state so that one can still exhaustive assert on shared state, even though it is a reference.
+For this reason, the `@Shared` property wrapper does extra working during testing to preserve a previous snapshot of the state so that one can still exhaustively assert on shared state, even though  it is a reference.

 For the most part, shared state can be tested just like any regular state held in your features.
 For example, consider the following simple counter feature that uses in-memory shared state for the